-Duke’s Doctor of Physical Therapy program has a long history of leadership and expertise in both didactic and clinical education, and is a national leader in credentialed residency and fellowship programs.
+Duke’s Doctor of Physical Therapy program has a long history of leadership and expertise in both didactic and clinical education and is a national leader in credentialed residency and fellowship programs.
 In addition, various resources within the Duke University Health System, the Duke School of Medicine, and our partner institutions in North Carolina exist to enhance the development of educators.

 Nationally, there is a shortage of available faculty for physical therapy education programs, including program directors and directors of clinical education.
 Likewise, Duke DPT seeks highly qualified and dedicated educators trained in educational theory, methodology, academic service, and governance for our classrooms.

 The Duke DPT Faculty Development Residency has been accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
-The Duke Faculty Residency program is the FIRST and subsequently the only ABPTRFE program accredited in the United States.

 Participate in a competitive nationwide application pool in which matriculates are chosen based on their experiences, qualifications, and interests